Historypin/shiftedstorage/README.md

 # ⇧📁 shifted-storage

 *shifted-storage* is a tailored configuration of [Docker], [IPFS Cluster] and [Tailscale] that allows a trusted network of archives to cooperatively back up each other's data.
-This work is part of Shift Collective's [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
+This work is part of [Shift Collective]'s [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
 For more details you can read reports linked from the project's homepage.

 In a nutshell, the goal of *shifted-storage* is to provide an alternative to "bigtech" storage services, that is: